MENINGOCOCCAL A CONJUGATE VACCINE Lyophilized

 formalin inactivation of the toxin from cultures of Clostridium

-meets the requirements of WHO when tested by the methods outlined in
+tetani.
+The vaccine meets the WHO requirements when tested by the

 The MenAfriVac is provided as a 1/10 doses presentation consisting of